 Stem cell therapy

 In this procedure donor cells are injected into damaged muscle in the hope that they will fuse with the diseased muscle and create some healthy muscle fibres.
 Promising results have been obtained in mouse and dog models with stem cells called ‘mesangioblasts’.
 Mesangioblasts are stem cells found in the walls of blood vessels that under the right conditions can develop into muscle cells.
 Mesangioblasts have the ability to travel through the blood stream and make their way into the muscles.
-A clinical trial is ongoing in Italy to assess the safety of transplantation of mesangioblasts (obtained from unaffected brothers) into DMD patients.
-The first 6 patients have received multiple injections of mesangioblasts into an artery.
-It is anticipated that the results will be available late 2013.
+A clinical trial is ongoing in Italy to assess the safety of transplantation of mesangioblasts (obtained from unaffected brothers) into DMD patients but no results are yet available.

 Challenges with this approach will still need to be overcome.
 Transplantation of donor cells will elicit an immune response (like the transplantation of any tissue into another person).
 It may be possible to give drugs that suppress the immune system.
 This is standard treatment for individuals receiving an organ transplant.
 Unfortunately, chronic treatment with these drugs is not without side effects.
 Scientists are also working on ways in which the patient's own stem cells could be isolated, grown in the lab, the genetic defect corrected with gene therapy and transplanted back into the patient.

 It is important to note that there are currently no licensed stem cell treatments for muscular dystrophy.
 There are clinics that offer expensive stem cell treatments but the safety and benefit has not been tested in clinical trial.
 This means the treatment may be ineffective and even dangerous.